RenderKit/embree/doc/src/install.md

 Please have a look at the [Compiling Embree] section on how to create an Embree package from sources of required.

+### AOT Compilation

+Ahead of time compilation (AOT compilation) allows to speed up first application start up time as device binaries are precompiled.
+We do not recommend using AOT compilation as it does not allow the usage of specialization constants to reduce code complexity.

+For ahead of time compilation (AOT compilation) add these compile options to the compilation phase:

+    -fsycl -Xclang -fsycl-allow-func-ptr -fsycl-targets=spir64_gen

+These options enable SYCL two phase compilation (`-fsycl` option), enable function pointer support (`-Xclang -fsycl-allow-func-ptr` option), and ahead of time (AOT) compilation (`-fsycl-targets=spir64_gen` option).

+The following link options have to get added to the linking stage of your application when compiling ahead of time for DG2 devices:

+    -fsycl -fsycl-targets=spir64_gen
+    -Xsycl-target-backend=spir64_gen "-device XE_HPG_CORE"

+This in particular configures the devices for AOT compilation to `XE_HPG_CORE`.

+To get a list of all device supported by AOT compilation look at the help of the device option in ocloc tool:

+    ocloc compile --help